OldManUmby/Sundered-Shadows/README.md

 # The Sundered Shadows Roleplaying Game

-###### A Minimal Adventure Ruleset | Fast action.
+***A Minimal OSR Adventure Ruleset.
+Fast action.
 More story.
-Less rules.
+Less rules.***

-*Sundered Shadows* (SSRPG) is a rules-lite d20-based old-school renaissance (OSR) roleplaying game designed for storytelling, danger, and action flow and yet allows for a sundry of character features, gear, and optional rules.
+Sundered Shadows (SSRPG) is a rules-lite d20-based old-school renaissance (OSR) roleplaying game designed for cinematic storytelling, high danger, and quick action flow, yet allows for a sundry of character features, gear, and optional rules.
+Sundered Shadows is compatible with other OSR-styled D&D games.

 ***Will there be an SRD?*** Yes. *Sundered Shadows RPG* contains guidelines for publishing content under a `yet-to-be-determined` game license.